lbaw-admin/lbaw-laravel-2017-18/README.md

 ## Code Structure

-A typical web request involves the following steps and files:
+In Laravel, a typical web request involves the following steps and files:

 ### 1) Routes